My Little Pony: The Princess Promenade: Major characters

-Wysteria is an earth pony with a violet body and a amethyst purple, white, and hot pink mane and tail.
+Wysteria is an earth pony with a violet body and an amethyst purple, white, and hot pink mane and tail.
 Her cutie mark is wisteria flowers.
 Wysteria is Ponyville's gardener and organizer of the Spring Promenade.
 She is shown to be a good gardener who loves flowers.
 She is shy, but she finds a way to fill every activity with laughter and fun.
 After awakening Spike from his 1000-year sleep by touching the flower, she became Princess Wysteria, The Princess of Ponyville.
 But despite being a princess, she feels very sad being bound by the rules while watching her friends do all the hard work for the parade.
 After she convinced Spike to help her for the Spring Promenade and made it a success, she then appointed all her friends as Princesses.